mgechev/podcast/episodes/1-20-2020-quickselect-algorithm.md

 ---
 title: Quickselect
 description: Today we're going to talk about quickselect.
-This algorithm helps us quickly find the n-th biggest element in unsorted arrays.
+This algorithm helps us quickly find the n-th smallest element in unsorted arrays.
 It'll not only help you improve the performance of your applications, but it's also a very common white-board interview problem.
 audio: https://feeds.soundcloud.com/stream/746885413-the-programming-podcast-episode-4-quickselect.mp3
 publish: true
 ---

 Today we're going to talk about quickselect.
-This algorithm helps us quickly find the n-th biggest element in unsorted arrays.
+This algorithm helps us quickly find the n-th smallest element in unsorted arrays.
 It'll not only help you improve the performance of your applications, but it's also a very common white-board interview problem.

 Here you can find additional resources: